 Laminate flooring is a synthetic product made of several layers that are sealed together in the "lamination" process.
-Designed to be affordable and durable, laminate flooring consists of four distinct components: a wear layer, decor layer, core layer and backer layer.
+Designed to be affordable and durable, laminate flooring consists of four distinct components: a wear layer, a decor layer, a core layer and a backer layer.

 The wear layer is filled with aluminum oxide.
 This layer helps resist scratches from daily wear, creates an easy-to-clean surface, and maintains a fade- and stain-resistant appearance.

-The décor layer is a printed image that recreates the natural look of any wood, tile or stone.
+The decor layer is a printed image that recreates the natural look of wood, tile or stone.